sukitsubaki/musicbrainz-to-discogs/README.md

 ## Features

-- Supports FLAC, MP3, OGG, Opus, M4A
+- supports FLAC, MP3, OGG, Opus, M4A
-- Scans your library folder recursively, one lookup per album
+- scans your library folder recursively, one lookup per album
-- Resolves MusicBrainz Release IDs → Discogs Release IDs via the MusicBrainz API
+- resolves MusicBrainz Release IDs → Discogs Release IDs via the MusicBrainz API
-- Adds matched releases to your Discogs collection (folder: *Uncategorized*)
+- adds matched releases to your Discogs collection (folder: *Uncategorized*)
-- Dry-run mode to preview matches before making any changes
+- dry-run mode to preview matches before making any changes
-- Respects MusicBrainz API rate limits (1 req/s)
+- respects MusicBrainz API rate limits (1 req/s)
-- Reports unmatched albums at the end for manual follow-up
+- reports unmatched albums at the end for manual follow-up

 ## Requirements

 - Python 3.8+
-- A Discogs account with an API token
+- a Discogs account with an API token
-- Music tagged with MusicBrainz Picard (so files have a `musicbrainz_albumid` tag)
+- music tagged with MusicBrainz Picard (so files have a `musicbrainz_albumid` tag)

 ## Installation